coirieng/lift-wp-blank/wp-content/plugins/lift-pagebuilder/readme.txt

 To install LIFT WP Page Builder manually, you need to download the plugin and upload it to your webserver via any FTP application.

 The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

-== Frequently Asked Questions ==

-= Can I use LIFT WP Page Builder with my existing WordPress theme? =

-Sure, you can use your existing WordPress theme with LIFT WP Page Builder.

-= Is LIFT WP Page Builder free? =

-Yes, it is free and always will be.
-Also, there is a [Pro version](https://www.themeum.com/product/lift-pagebuilder/) with advanced features.

-= Is there a premium version? =

-The premium version comes with a bulk number of predesigned layouts and a wide range of ready blocks with priority support.
-[Click here](https://www.themeum.com/product/lift-pagebuilder/) to check details.

-= Is LIFT WP Page Builder compatible with Custom Post Types? =

-Yes, it is compatible with Custom Post Types.
-You have to checkmark the post types on LIFT WP Page Builder settings.

-= Where can I get support? =

-You can post your queries on the support section of this plugin on WordPress plugin directory, or on the Themeum [support forums](https://www.themeum.com/support/).

-= Where can I report a bug? =

-If any bug is found, Please let us know by posting on the support section of this plugin on WordPress plugin directory or directly on our support forums: [https://www.themeum.com/support/](https://www.themeum.com/support/) :)

 == Screenshots ==